New podcast explores Alaskan mystery with Tucson twist

 Walczak became so immersed in investigating the case that he moved to New Orleans in 2013 so he could sift through Hale Boggs’ collection of personal papers at Tulane University.

-Walczak said their disappearance prompted “so many empty conspiracy stories,” most of them centered around Boggs, who served on the Warren Commission and publicly accused the FBI of bugging members of Congress.
+Walczak said their disappearance prompted “so many empty conspiracy stories,” most of them centered on Boggs, who served on the Warren Commission and publicly accused the FBI of bugging members of Congress.

 People assume Boggs must have known too much or crossed the wrong people, and that’s what got him killed.